Hallucinogenic bolete mushroom: Yunnan, China

-The earliest report, published in 1991 by a Yunnan hospital, described 300 cases of Boletus speciosus poisonings, with effects starting 6 to 24 hours after consumption, lasting days to months, and including both open-eye and closed-eye Lilliputian hallucinations of people and animals.
+The earliest report, published in 1991 by a Yunnan hospital, described 300 cases of xiaomei niuganjun poisonings, with effects starting 6 to 24 hours after consumption, lasting days to months, and including both open-eye and closed-eye Lilliputian hallucinations of people and animals.
 Other effects in more serious cases included psychosis- or schizophrenia-like symptoms, auditory hallucinations, pareidolia, disturbed thinking, aberrant behavior, personality disintegration, and stupor.
 Most cases resolved within a few days, some within 10 to 30 days, in a subset of cases after more than a month, and in a few cases within half a year.
 There were no deaths or relapses.
 In those with stupor, electroencephalogram (EEG) found LSD-like changes.
 The antipsychotic chlorpromazine was reportedly effective in managing symptoms.
 The same researchers administered extracts of the mushrooms to animals, including to dogs and to a rhesus monkey, and found that they produced abnormal behavior that started after 5 to 12 hours and lasted up to 2 days.
-Stupor was likewise observed in the monkey.
+Stupor was observed in the monkey similarly to human poisonings.

 A news article in 2014 reported that a Yunnan woman was purposely and repeatedly consuming hallucinogenic bolete mushrooms so that she could have hallucinations of and thereby see her deceased daughter.
-A case series of Boletus speciosus (porcini) mushrooms causing visual and auditory hallucinations in two women was published in the Chinese literature by a Beijing hospital in 2014.
+A case series of mushrooms identified as xiaomei niuganjun (Note: Originally translated as Boletus speciosus, more likely Butyriboletus roseoflavus.) causing visual and auditory hallucinations in two women was published in the Chinese literature by a Beijing hospital in 2014.
 The symptoms onset after 6 to 12 hours, resulted in the women going to the hospital after 12 hours, and lasted for up to 5 days.
 Similarly, in 2016, a case report was published of hallucinogenic mushroom poisoning in a Hong Kong woman who had consumed a bolete that had been purchased in the Yunnan province.
 Her symptoms included dizziness, malaise, and visual hallucinations.
 They onset 10 hours after consumption and resolved after 48 hours.
-The mushroom was identified as Tylopilus nigerrimus and is generally considered inedible.
+The mushroom was identified as Tylopilus nigerrimus (reclassified as Retiboletus nigerrimus) and is generally considered inedible.
 This was the first report of hallucinogenic effects with this mushroom species in the English-language literature.

 Larger series of mushroom poisonings, including hallucinations, have also been reported in 2022, 2023, and 2024.
 In the 2024 series, of 81 patients, symptoms onset after 12 to 24 hours, notably longer than other hallucinogenic mushrooms, were often accompanied by other symptoms such as nausea (54%), vomiting (44%), fatigue (49%), dizziness (36%), diarrhea (15%), and abdominal pain (7.4%), resolved within 1 to 5 days in almost all cases (93%), and no deaths or abnormalities in vitals or blood tests were observed.
 Lanmaoa asiatica is one of the more frequently implicated bolete mushrooms in producing hallucinogenic effects.
-Other reportedly implicated species have included Butyriboletus roseoflavus and Neoboletus magnificus, and some of their constituents have been characterized.